BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 Since the communication is based solely on the file system, the different runs of the PSO must be distinguished using different folders.
 The Python script is therefore responsible for creating a `Run_#` folder to store all `Generation_#` directories and the resulting files ([comment1](https://github.com/cyberbotics/pso_self-assembly_aws/commit/0f932b01e90a7a91cec78411ae12987715285be4#r72407963)).
 The paths of other scripts are also updated to remain consistent ([comment2](https://github.com/cyberbotics/pso_self-assembly_aws/commit/0f932b01e90a7a91cec78411ae12987715285be4#r72408012), [comment3](https://github.com/cyberbotics/pso_self-assembly_aws/commit/0f932b01e90a7a91cec78411ae12987715285be4#r72408041) and [comment4](https://github.com/cyberbotics/pso_self-assembly_aws/commit/0f932b01e90a7a91cec78411ae12987715285be4#r72408076)).

-## 5 Textures downloading
-Webots downloads textures from Github when starting a world for the first time to save some space locally.
-This feature is problematic with the _multi-node parallel jobs_ feature of AWS Batch, as there is no internet access in the containers natively.
-In the Lily simulation, the Floor object is the only one requiring textures.
-The whole instructions explain the steps to follow for the two following possible implementations:
-1. **Add the textures locally**: the Floor PROTO and the corresponding textures are added to the local simulation files so that Webots doesn't have to download them from Github.
-To apply this solution, head to [section 5.1](#51-local-textures).
-2. **Configure internet connection**: the world is kept intact without any deletion or any new local files.
-This option requires to configure internet access for the containers which costs 0.045$ per hour of usage.
-This option requires some additional implementation effort.
-Additional pricing and implementation information can be found in the last section [9 Additional information](9-additional-information).
-To apply this solution, head to [section 5.2](#52-configure-internet-access).

-### 5.1 Local textures
-A solution to avoid requests to Github to download the textures at runtime is to add them directly in the simulation file so that they are directly accessible.
-In the example of this project, the Floor object is declared from the Floor PROTO, itself dependent on the Parquetry PROTO.
-The Parquetry PROTO requests four different textures using URLs to the location in the Webots resources.
-Here, the Floor and Parquetry PROTOs are added to the `protos` folder and a new `textures` folder contains the four .png files.
-The URLs in the Parquetry PROTO are also updated with the relative path (see [this commit](https://github.com/cyberbotics/pso_self-assembly_aws/commit/32d4490724335d1b2d1215b0022602d5a91d36f5)).
-If this is the chosen option, you can continue directly with [section 6](#6-elastic-container-registry-ecr).

-### 5.2 Configure internet access
+## 5 Configure internet access through a VPC
 The following steps taken from the [AWS documentation](https://docs.aws.amazon.com/batch/latest/userguide/create-public-private-vpc.html) must be applied.
-The goal is to create a Virtual Private Cloud (VPC) with one public and two private subnets.
+The goal is to create a Virtual Private Cloud (VPC) with three public subnets.
 The public subnet gets a NAT gateway which allows internet access.
 Configuring AWS Batch later with this VPC will allow Webots to access the online textures.
-* **Step 1**: Create an Elastic IP Address for your NAT Gateway.
-A NAT gateway requires an Elastic IP address in your public subnet, but the VPC wizard does not create one for you.
+ * Navigate to the "VPC Dashboard" using the search bar.
-  * Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.
+ * Click on Create VPC
-  * In the left navigation pane, choose **Elastic IPs**.
-  * Choose **Allocate new address**,
-  * Don't modify any settings and press **Allocate**.
+ * Select "VPC and more"
-  * Note the Allocation ID for your newly created Elastic IP address; you enter this later in the VPC wizard.

-* **Step 2**: The VPC wizard automatically creates and configures most of your VPC resources for you.
-  * Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.
-  * In the left navigation pane, disable **New VPC Experience**.
-  * In the left navigation pane, choose **VPC Dashboard**.
-  * Choose **Launch VPC Wizard**, **VPC with Public and Private Subnets**, **Select**.
-  * For **VPC name**, give your VPC a unique name, like _internet-vpc_.
-  * For **Availability Zone** of both subnets, choose **us-east-2a**.
-  * For **Elastic IP Allocation ID**, choose the ID of the Elastic IP address that you created earlier.
-  * Leave everything else unchange and choose **Create VPC**.
+ * Keep "Auto-generate" enabled, and select an intuitive name for the VPC.
+ * Set the number of Availability Zones (AZ) to 3

-* **Step 3**: To improve availability of instances, add a new private subnet to your network.
+ * Set number of private subnets to 0
-  * Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.
-  * In the left navigation pane, choose **Subnets**.
-  * Choose **Create Subnet**.
-  * For **Subnet Name**, enter a name for your subnet, such as _Private subnet_.
-  * For **VPC**, choose the VPC that you created earlier.
-  * For **Availability Zone**, choose **us-east-2b**.
-  * For **IPv4 CIDR block**, enter a valid CIDR block.
-For example, the wizard creates CIDR blocks in 10.0.0.0/24 and 10.0.1.0/24 by default.
-You could use 10.0.2.0/24 for your second private subnet.
-  * Choose **Create Subnet**.
+ * Set number of public subnets to 3
+ * Keep NAT Gateway as none.
+This is only needed if using private subnets.
+ * Change VPC Endpoint to None
+ * Click on Create VPC to finish the process.

 ## 6 Elastic Container Registry (ECR)
 ### 6.1 Description